Idea submissions and prioritization

 This work is part of the broader OMA governance transformation.
 In the first two years of establishing the General Assembly under governance transformation, we have formed the bodies of the GA that have successfully:

-• Supported the submission of 100-plus member ideas
+- Supported the submission of 200-plus member ideas

-• Received board approval for the first set of recommendations
+- Received board approval for three sets of recommendations

 Each accomplishment has been guided by the principles of a more engaged, transparent process for members, with a commitment to continuous improvement across all General Assembly activities.